THE STAFF AT ALL SAINTS PRE-SCHOOL

 Helen B is our Deputy Manager.
 She has been involved with Pre-School for just over 10 years now: first as a mum and committee secretary, then employed as our cook/cleaner.
 Helen has achieved both her level 2 and her level 3 in Early Years and Childcare.
 She is our senior member of staff, key worker, deputy SENCo, deputy Safeguarding Officer and in charge of medicines and the food diary.

-Monika is a level 3 qualified practitioner.
+Monika is a level 3 qualified practitioner and has been with us for over 4 years.
 She is Polish and is our Health and Safety Co-ordinator.

-Bozena is an ex parent and comes in to help us 3 days a week.
+Bozena is an ex parent and comes in 3 days a week.
 She is an incredible asset to the pre-school as she cooks, cleans, mends and repairs toys and resources for us and is a talented cook and seamstress.
 Bozena is also Polish.

 All Saints Pre-School is run by a VOLUNTARY PARENT COMMITTEE which is elected at the beginning of each academic year at the Annual General Meeting.